Zth--/melichallenge/README.md

 Even without a real time DB I needed some kind of thread-safe global datastore to keep a queue of data to-be-inserted.
 I could've used Redis or some other thing but honestly that would've been an overkill.
-So I googled a bit for a data structure and found that ConcurrentLinkedQueue covered my needs.
-Well, at this point I had to decide what strategy to use to push that data to the DB.
+So I googled a bit for a data structure and found that ConcurrentHashMap covered my needs, I needed some non-blocking data structure that doesn't contain duplicates.
+(At first I went with a ConcurrentLinkedQueue but due to the way I designed the db connection it ended up having an annoying problem) Well, at this point I had to decide what strategy to use to push that data to the DB.
 I came up with a simple background job that checks the queue every second and tries to batch insert it (there's only one background job running at a time)